dpeschka/thinfilm-freeboundary/README.md

 npoint= 100;  % number of vertices
 ```

-Some simple experiments that can be done with the algorithm is
+## Some simple experiments with the algorithm

 1. Change the number of vertices to
   * a small number, e.g. 10